 So we took an Uber back to the hotel with our bags of burgers and fries and ate them in our room.
 They were cold by the time we arrived, but they were still yummy.

 Speaking of my screenplay , being in LA made me to realize I might need to tweak some of it, which is what a good screenwriter does, right?
 Researching for the craft!
 Look at me being all Hollywood writerly!
 Maybe I can write the trip off as “research”.
 Looking into that…..

 Not actual SIGN signs, but spiritual signs.

 Our flight attendant, the Writers Guild building just popping up, stars on the walk of fame.

 Hollywood Walk of Fame

-I’m sure this is probably the closest we could get without being a billionaire or a mountain goat, but it was a little disappointing and made me wonder how in the hell all those kids from Beverly Hills 90210 got up there after graduation.
+I’m sure this is the closest we could get without being a billionaire or a mountain goat, but it was a little underwhelming and made me wonder how in the hell all those kids from Beverly Hills 90210 got up there after graduation.

 Yes, I realize they made it for television.

 But we did get to see Drew Carey’s trash cans!